The 2013 KPMG project management survey has revealed a number of concerning insights into how New Zealand organisations manage projects.

-Only a minority of respondents were found to implement a few, well-understood techniques, and, unsurprisingly, consistently outperformed the majority who do not.
+Only a minority of respondents were found to implement a few, well-understood techniques.
+Unsurprisingly, they consistently outperformed the majority who do not.

-As a result, businesses are not getting the desired outcomes from their projects, which leads to, as KPMG states, a “staggering waste of resources”.
+As a result, businesses are not getting the desired outcomes from their projects.
+This leads to, as KPMG states, a “staggering waste of resources”.

-While these results are certainly concerning, what I found particularly troubling was one of the four key findings, which showed that despite adding value, project management offices (PMOs) are becoming rarer.
+While these results are certainly concerning, what I found particularly troubling was one of the four key findings.
+It showed that despite adding value, project management offices (PMOs) are becoming rarer.

 The survey found that there has been a decline of nearly 30% in the number of PMOs across New Zealand since 2010.